 - Inputting inaccurate information into CEST indicates that reasonable care has NOT been taken.

 - Subcontracting the SDS process to another party (agency or contractor) and not confirming the accuracy of the conclusion or reasons for it indicates that reasonable care has NOT been taken.

 Clients should now be educating key stakeholders and contractors on how they are going to assess their workforce; they should be communicating with the supply chain and then starting a process to complete the assessments or audit their flexible workforce.
 They need to have robust processes internally or outsource this to a qualified business ensuring they meet reasonable care prior to the 6th April, and then ensure this is part of their ongoing recruitment process they have an ongoing responsibility to assess new roles and to review existing contractors in the future.

 With an average of 68% of reviewed roles being deemed outside IR35, it is evident that the legislative changes do not impact as many individuals as a number of organisations initially believed.
 By utilising an interim workforce in the correct manner, there are only a few reasons why a role MUST sit inside IR35.

 The interim market is, on the whole, holding its ground when it comes to moving to fixed term contracts and moving to inside IR35 status.
 The market will become polarised and it is important that the decisions made are based around value and not purely cost.
 A flexible workforce will be more important than ever as organisations look to create scalable and sustainable operating models.

 There were a number of questions raised throughout the webinar itself and we have published a full list of these and the responses.
-Please follow this link to read your FAQs and you can watch the full discussion here.

 If you would like to discuss your questions around IR35 in more detail, please do not hesitate to get in touch with Paul Lloyd or Nick Berman.